Telcos approach Trai seeking early decision on floor price issue

 "While, we acknowledge that the recent situation on account of COVID-19 might have caused some constraints, however the Authority has started conducting the OHD (open house discussion) through online process on various other topics.
 Accordingly, we request the Authority to kindly hold an OHD on this issue at the earliest," COAI said.

-The industry is seeking an early conclusion on this important matter with great interest, COAI said.
+The industry is looking forward to an early conclusion on this important matter with great interest, COAI said, urging Trai for an early decision on the same.

-The regulator had earlier this month resumed its customary open house discussions on pending matters through video-conference.
-However, Trai sources had made it clear that the issue of floor price of tariffs is unlikely to be taken up via online mode till the ongoing situation arising from the COVID-19 pandemic stabilises.
+Notably, the regulator had earlier this month, resumed its customary open house discussion (OHD) on pending matters through video-conference but Trai sources had made it clear that the issue of floor price of tariffs is unlikely to be taken up via online mode for now, till the ongoing situation arising from COVID-19 pandemic stabilises.

 Given the coronavirus pandemic and the difficulties faced by people, Trai may wait for the situation to stabilise before it proceeds to the OHD stage on floor price issue, a source had said.